 Solid and ghost strings can block as many strings with different residues as they have neighbors in $\quiver$.
 In particular, if $j$ corresponds to a fishtail vertex in $\Gamma$, then it will block $i$-strings corresponding to its two neighbors.

-\begin{Notation} There will be always two cases depending whether the string $s$ in \autoref{D:ConstructionBlockingStrings} blocks solid or ghost $i$-strings.
+\begin{Notation} There will always be two cases depending on whether the string $s$ in \autoref{D:ConstructionBlockingStrings} blocks solid or ghost $i$-strings.
 All notions involving these two cases run in parallel and we say $s$ \emph{blocks $i$-strings} to cover both cases, allowing us to treat both cases {\muta}. \end{Notation}

 Given a positioning $\boldsymbol{x}$ and $\boldsymbol{j}\in\vertices^{n}$, the \emph{idempotent diagram} $\idem[{(\boldsymbol{x},\boldsymbol{j})}]$ is the diagram with vertical solid $j_{k}$-strings at position $x_{k}$, for $1\leq k\leq n$, together with their ghost strings.
 The idempotent diagrams described in \autoref{E:MainExampleTheBeastItself} are all of this form.